 The CRD Board adopted an amendment to Clean Air Bylaw No. 3962 at its May 9, 2018 meeting.
-The amendment allows the bylaw to prohibit the burning or vaping of any substances, including cannabis, in any public space as identified in the existing bylaw, which includes: playing fields, playgrounds, and public squares.
-The Bylaw will be deposited with the Minister of Health.
+The amendment allows the bylaw to prohibit the burning or vaping of any substances, including cannabis (when legalized), in any public space as identified in the existing bylaw, which includes: playing fields, playgrounds, and public squares.

 The first Clean Air Bylaw for the Capital Regional District was implemented on January 1st, 1999.
 This Bylaw made all indoor public spaces 100% smoke-free.
 On July 1st, 2007 the Bylaw was amended and all businesses were required to make patios where food and beverages are served and/or consumed 100% smoke-free.

 On September 10th, 2014 the Capital Regional District Board adopted Clean Air Bylaw No. 3962, increasing the scope of the ban on tobacco smoking within the Capital Regional District.
 Clean Air Bylaw No. 3962 made all parks, playgrounds, playing fields, public squares and bus stops smoke-free and extended the smoke-free buffer zone outside of doorways, windows and air intakes from three metres to seven metres.
 Enforcement of Clean Air Bylaw No. 3962 began April 1st, 2015, following an extensive public education and awareness campaign.